 How to serve and store

-Before using the sauce, I like to chill it in the fridge for 10-15 minutes because I like a nice cold dipping sauce on top of my steaming hot crab cakes.
+Before using the sauce, I like to chill it in the fridge for 10-15 minutes because I like a nice cold dipping sauce on top of my steaming hot crab cakes or even fresh Dungeness crab.
 It also thickens the sauce up a bit.
 It’s also great as a spread for po’boy sandwiches directly on the bread or on fried catfish too!

 I like to make it in a mason jar so that if I have leftovers, I can put a lid on top and store it in the fridge for later use.
 You can store the crab cake sauce in the fridge for up to 3-5 days.